-Camera time!
-In the 4-H photography project you will learn to use cameras, lighting, and other photography equipment to get great shots.
-You’ll learn to review and evaluate photos for quality and appearance.
-You will learn about techniques in editing and developing photographs for display, competition, or personal enjoyment.
+Picture yourself in the photography project!
+In this project, you will have the opportunity to learn how to use a digital camera, lighting, and other photography equipment to get great photos.
+You will learn to review and evaluate photos for quality and eye-appeal.
+You can discover techniques in editing and developing photographs for display, competition, or personal enjoyment.

 - 4-H Guide to Digital Photography (Available on Amazon)

 - Click It!
 Photography Project Activity – Beginner| Intermediate | Advanced

 - Digital Photography for Teens (Available on Amazon)

 - Learn Photography [Full Course] by Australian Geographic Photographer Chris Bray (YouTube video)